 Months of April and May

 Boston starts to become alive during the spring.
-Magnolias on Beacon Street in the Back Bay and Beacon Hill bloom.
+Magnolias on Beacon Street in the Back Bay and the Beacon Hill bloom.
 Slowly, the grass starts to grow back.
-The willow trees in the Boston Common and Boston Public Gardens start to come back to life!
+The willow trees in the park at the Boston Common and Boston Public Gardens start to come back to life!
+Boston is stunning in the spring, and a perfect time to elope.

 However, you and your person may be battling seasonal allergies.
 Be sure to stock up on medication if necessary!
+Nobody wants to be sneezing the entire time during their wedding ceremony.
 Also, depending on the year, we may have fluke frost storms and snow, even in April.
-Trees may start to be green, but there may be lots of mud and dead-ish looking scenes.
+Trees may start to be green, but there may be lots of mud and brown-looking scenes.

 During April, there’s a high chance for rain.
 April showers bring May flowers!

-During May, you may be also be battling with the chaos of highschool and college graduations, as well as Mother’s Day and Memorial Day festivities.
+During May, you may be also be battling with the chaos of high school and college graduations that may have already booked the venues.
+Planning a Boston event during graduation time or Memorial Day weekend can be tricky!

 Months of June, July, and August